The Most Simple Ways To Meditate – [Updated 2020]

 As a meditation teacher, I have studied and taught various styles of meditation traditional and modern.
 And what I have been reminded over and over again is some of the most simple ways to meditate are the most powerful.

-Here is a sample of some the most simplest meditation techniques I have used and trained in.
+Here is a sample of some of the simplest meditation techniques I have used and trained in.

 - Traditional Breath Meditation– is one of the oldest versions of meditation, which involves being an observer of your breath.
 It involves making sure you let go of any need to try and control or change your breath.
 Get FREE access to my Traditional Breath Meditation today.
 Although simple, very stressed out beginners can get very easily distracted and find no 2 more effective at the start.